coredao-org/CoreDAO-Docs/docs/Dev-Guide/smart-contract-guidelines.md

 ## Recommended Configurations for Deploying Smart Contracts on Core

-Currently, Core's EVM matches version **Shanghai** and does not support the deployment and verification of smart contracts of version **0.8.24^** with default EVM settings.
-To make sure that the lag in support for deployment and verification of smart contracts of version 0.8.24^ does not stagger the development of dapps on the Core, following are the guidelines to ensure that developers can successfully deploy and verify smart contracts of version `0.8.24^` on Core.
+Currently, Core's EVM matches version **Shanghai** and does not support the verification of smart contracts deployed with Solidity version **0.8.24^** with default EVM settings for popular IDEs.
+To make sure that the lag in support for deployment and verification of smart contracts of version `0.8.24^` does not stagger the development of dapps on Core, following are the guidelines to ensure that developers can successfully deploy and verify smart contracts of version `0.8.24^` on Core.

 ### EVM Settings